toumorokoshi/transmute-core/docs/routes.rst

 .. _functions:

-Transmute functions are converted to APIs by reading various details:
+functions are converted to APIs by using an intermediary TransmuteFunction object.

 A transmute function is identical to a standard Python function, with the addition of a few details: